What does a refuge chamber contain, and why are they required?

 In these incidents, it is essential to provide a safe location for staff to escape to, when exiting the area is no longer an option.

-Although personnel may survive an immediate accident, the air can often become soiled with pollutants, smokes and toxins deeming it unbreathable.
+Why?
+Although personnel may survive an immediate accident, the air can often become soiled with pollutants, smokes, and toxins deeming it unbreathable.
+Smoke may be too thick for those underground to see, or the path may be blocked, there are a number of reasons these shelters are used.
 Refuge chambers will help sustain the life of personnel in an area while they wait to be rescued; providing a breathable supply of air, water and communications to the surface – ultimately saving lives.

 How does a Refuge Chamber fit into a Safety and Emergency Response Plan?